Linux-project/rclone-wiki/rclone-fstab-mount-helper-script.md

 #### Important:
 - rclonefs wrapper has to be in the PATH=/usr/local/bin:/usr/bin. mount is suid and doesn't ignores pre-set PATHs.
 Similarly, rclone invocation fails to find fusermount if not invoked with PATH=$PATH explicitly set.

+## autofs

+You can use the above mount wrapper with autofs, but note you **must** supply the `--allow-non-empty` option otherwise autofs will lock up entering the mount (see [#3246](https://github.com/ncw/rclone/issues/3246)).

+An example config entry for autofs might look like this:

+    remote	-fstype=fuse,config=/home/USER/.config/rclone/rclone.conf,allow-other,allow-non-empty	:rclonefs#remote:

 ## systemd